Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

 Using $\Sigma_{bulk}^*$ from \cref{eq:optimal_finite_time_bulk_boundary_EP} and \cref{eq:slow_driving_speed_limit,eq:optimal_solution}, one finds

-This shows that the selection of endpoint jump values $\mathcal{G}(A_\alpha^{i*})$ and $\mathcal{G}(A_\alpha^{f*})$ is constrained to restore the speed-limit bound \cref{eq:slow_driving_speed_limit} for the finite-time optimal driving process.
-Physically, this implies that the allowed endpoint jumps are minimal, just sufficient to restore the finite-time speed-limit constraint for any given $\tau$.
-This highlights a fundamental symmetry: \textit{kinks} are a non-equilibrium mechanism that circumvents the dynamic constraint of limited driving time quantified by the speed-limit, representing the dynamic counterpart of a `thermodynamic shock'.
+This shows that the selection of endpoint jump values $\mathcal{G}(A_\alpha^{i*})$ and $\mathcal{G}(A_\alpha^{f*})$ is constrained to restore the geometric speed limit bound \cref{eq:slow_driving_speed_limit} for the finite--time optimal driving process.
+Physically, this implies that the allowed endpoint jumps are minimal, just sufficient to restore the finite--time geometric speed limit constraint for any given $\tau$.
+This highlights a fundamental symmetry: \textit{kinks} are a non-equilibrium mechanism that circumvents the dynamical constraint of limited driving time quantified by the geometric speed limit, representing the dynamical counterpart of a `thermodynamic shock'.

-The upper bound on the total amplitude of \textit{kinks}, $|\Delta_{0^+} \mathcal{G}_\tau(A_\alpha)| + |\Delta_{\tau^-} \mathcal{G}_\tau(A_\alpha)|$, a boundary property, can be obtained using the thermodynamic cost of driving and the distance covered in control parameter space (a bulk property).
+The upper bound on the total amplitude of \textit{kinks}, $|\Delta_{0^+}\mathcal{G}_\tau(A_\alpha)| + |\Delta_{\tau^-}\mathcal{G}_\tau(A_\alpha)|$, a boundary property, can be obtained from the thermodynamic cost of driving and the distance covered in the control parameter space (a bulk property).
 The equal thermodynamic cost $\Sigma_{bnd}^*$ for each \textit{kink} results from minimizing $\Sigma_{bnd}^*$ for a constrained total amplitude of \textit{kinks}.
 Hence, \textit{kinks} arise from finite driving-time constraints that may prevent reaching the final state along the geodesic.
-The finite-time optimal protocol restores \cref{eq:slow_driving_speed_limit} while minimizing the thermodynamic cost of both \textit{kinks}.
-Importantly, the slow-driving assumption is broken for any finite $\tau$ and does not require $\tau < \tau_{qs}^*$.
-A continuous change of $\tau$ therefore induces a smooth transition from \cref{eq:optimal_protocol,eq:optimal_driving_EP} to \cref{eq:optimal_geodesic_finite_time,eq:optimal_finite_time_total_EP}, with $\tau$ as the relevant control parameter. \Cref{fig:2} pictorially summarizes the underlying geometric structure of GFTOC.
+The finite--time optimal protocol restores \cref{eq:slow_driving_speed_limit} while minimizing the thermodynamic cost of both \textit{kinks}.
+Importantly, the slow--driving assumption is broken for any finite $\tau$ and does not require $\tau < \tau_{qs}^*$.
+A continuous change of $\tau$ therefore induces a smooth transition from \cref{eq:optimal_protocol,eq:optimal_driving_EP} to \cref{eq:optimal_geodesic_finite_time,eq:optimal_finite_time_total_EP}, with $\tau$ as the relevant control parameter.
+In conclusion, this mechanism is to be interpreted as a `geometric shortcut'. \Cref{fig:2} pictorially summarizes the underlying geometric structure of GFTOC.